Financial Planning

 What are the best ways to consolidate debt?

-There are several debt consolidation options.
+There are several debt consolidation options like Balance transfers, debt consolidation loans, and home equity loans for consolidating credit card debt.
 Not all of them are for everybody, but none of them require excellent credit.
 Balance transfers and debt consolidation loans are the most common, but let's look at several, one by one.

 1. Balance transfer credit card